Published on 31-Oct-2011

 Travel & Transportation

-Big Data, Big Data & Analytics, Big Data & Analytics: Customers, Big Data & Analytics: Operations/Fraud, Business Analytics, Business Intelligence, Smarter Analytics, Smarter Analytics - Grow & retain customers, Smarter Analytics - Increase operational efficiency, Smarter Computing
+BA - Business Analytics, BA - Business Intelligence, Big Data, Big Data & Analytics, Big Data & Analytics: Customers, Big Data & Analytics: Operations/Fraud/Threats, Smarter Computing, Smarter Planet, Optimizing IT

 With a market share of over 20 percent, TUI Deutschland GmbH is Germany’s leading tour operator.
 In Germany, the TUI Group comprises not only the core TUI brand, but also a number of other well-known brands such as 1-2-FLY, Airtours and the TUIfly airline, as well as specialist providers Gebeco and L’TUR.
 This enables TUI to cover the entire range of holidays, from premium to budget.